Psathyrella longipes

 Unknown.

 In a group of drab, undistinguished fungi, Psathyrella longipes is an attractive, albeit fragile exception.
 The relatively large, broadly conic, hygrophanous cap with an appendiculate margin and "leggy" stipe help to separate this mushroom from most related Psathyrellas.
 Psathyrella candolleana is also appendiculate, but has a convex cap at maturity, and is more robust in stature.
 Psathyrella hydrophila differs in its clustered habit, usually at the base of hardwood stumps, and has a convex cap.
-Finally, our most common Psathyrella, P. gracilis is smaller, and young caps are not normally appendiculate.
+Finally, our most common Psathyrella, P. corrugis is smaller, and young caps are not normally appendiculate.